Whole.

 Thank you for the spiritual awakening.
 At the start of this year, I was craving spirituality in my life, but I had no idea how to go about cultivating it.
 You brought me the right people to learn from, talk to, and get inspired by.
 I can honestly say I have never felt more connected to G-d than I have this past year, and, consequently, I have never felt more strength and hope to now continue on to whatever the future holds for me.
 Thank you.

 Thank you for bringing me a love that is kind and pure.
-A love that makes me feel safe and comfortable, excited and challenged, happy.
-It’s a beautiful type of love unlike anything I’ve known before.
-To feel so seen and appreciated for who I am inside feels so foreign, yet so right all at the same time.
-Falling in love with him is a true gift.
+A love that makes me feel comfortable, excited, happy.
+Falling in love with him is a gift.
 Thank you.

 Thank you for everything; the good times and the bad.
 They brought me here, so grateful for this life, this country, this past year.
 It’s been a wild ride, and yet I have a feeling our adventures together are just beginning.